nicolamelluso/science-novelty/README.md

 ## Quick Showcase

 One of the primary and useful application of this repository is the pre-processing of text.
 Given a raw text, using the script `preprocessing.py` it is possible to get the cleaned words and noun phrases.
 This "processed" output can be used as input to measure the novelty of a paper or to trace the reuse of the constituent words or noun phrases.
 The `preprocessing.py` script strictly follows the procedure described in our [Zenodo](https://doi.org/10.5281/zenodo.8283352) repository, including stopwords posted in the repository.
 The `preprocessing.py` script can be improved.
-If you have any feedback please contact [nicolamelluso@gmail.com](nicolamelluso@gmail.com).
+If you have any feedback please contact Nicola Melluso ([nicolamelluso@gmail.com](nicolamelluso@gmail.com) | [nicola.melluso@gmail.com](nicola.melluso@kuleuven.com)).

 This is a simple illustration on how to use the processing code: